sundeeppothula1993/ARTML/contact.md

 	<img src="{{ '/assets/img/Dp.png' | prepend: site.baseurl }}" alt="">
 </figure>

 I am Graduate student in Industrial Engineering with Data Science emphasis at University of Toronto.
 Currently exploring Real-time Learning solutions for different Business problems.
 Any questions?
-Shoot me an email at sundeeppothula@gmail.com and I shall get back to you asap!
+Shoot me an <a href="https://www.linkedin.com/in/sundeeppothula/"> email </a> and I shall get back to you asap!
 Also, we are looking to expand the artml team, contact me if you are interested.

 Happy Learning!